MattRonan/StackPedal/README.md

 An example list of materials and their source, with base cost followed by approximate actual cost for the 3-stack pedal shown in construction photos.

 - Arduino Nano (Offbrand), Amazon, pack of three:  $20, 1 x $6.33
-- Pine board, Lowes, 1/2" thick 3ft long: $5, about $2.50 per
+- Pine board, Lowes, 1/2" thick 3ft long: $5, approx $2.50 per
 - Plastic sheet, Amazon, 1/16" thick: $8, $4 per
 - 5mm tactile buttons, Amazon, pack of 100: $6, 3 x $.06 (I hate Amazon but it's hard not to buy things priced like this)
 - Button PCB ([Official board on OSHPark](https://oshpark.com/shared_projects/baTaN6WL "Named link title")) $1.65 for 3
-- Foam sheet, 6mm thick, Michaels, $1, about $.1 per
+- Foam sheet, 6mm thick, Michaels, $1, approx $.1 per
-- Foam sheet, 2mm thick, Michaels, $1, about $.50 per
+- Foam sheet, 2mm thick, Michaels, $1, approx $.50 per
 - #4 wood screws, Lowes, 2 x packs of 8: $3.00

 Total cost if you have to buy all of these things is $45.65.
 But the per pedal cost is a maximum of $18.26.
 It goes down more if you buy a bigger pack of screws, a bigger sheet of plastic, etc.  I'm not including other odds and ends like wire, solder, adhesive, polyurethane, brushes etc.